NeelkanthMehta/A-Value-Investment-Strategy-That-Combines-Security-Selection-And-Market-Timing-Signals/README.md

-# An Value Investment Strategy That Combines Security Selection And Market Timing Signals
+# A Value Investment Strategy That Combines Security Selection And Market Timing Signals
 This is a repo of our algorithms and researches conducted for our research.

 There are three algorithms submitted as part of our research.